 Cultural and recreational facilities are available in the county and in nearby areas.
 The county is within easy driving distance of Detroit, Ann Arbor and Toledo.
 Other institutions of higher learning nearby include the University of Michigan (40 miles), Eastern Michigan University (35 miles), University of Toledo (20 miles), Wayne State University (35 miles) and the University of Detroit-Mercy (35 miles).

 MISSION STATEMENT

-Monroe County Community College enriches and transforms lives by providing opportunity and excellence in higher education.
+Monroe County Community College enriches lives in our community by providing opportunity through student-focused, affordable, quality higher education and other learning experiences.